 - Trade Show, Reception & Networking Event

-- 1-day ISA Training Course on Introduction to SCADA Cybersecurity
+- 1-day ISA Training Course

 - Affordable Professional Development for Plant Operations/Maintenance Staff, Plant Managers, Plant Designers, Engineers, System Integrators